User Guide

 Ultron provides you with a platform to remember all your openings so you don’t have to!

-followed by details of your opening in the format below and you can see
+Just type add followed by details of your opening in the format below and you can see

 it being added to Ultron.